ghettosoak/mikes-living-room/readme.md

 * After that, make sure your NEEO brain is on the same network as your PC.
 * Run `npm start`
 * Add the 'device' from the NEEO UI

+## Important
+A lot of functionality is bound to color functions within NEEO.
+For example, the 'System Shutdown' command is bound to `FUNCTION GREEN`.
+This means that you will technically send `FUNCTION GREEN` to NEEO (like in a recipe); but within the context of the script, it will recieve the 'System Shutdown' command.
+The individual mappings are located within the drivers' readmes.

 ## Drivers
 Check out the `lib` folder.
 There are: